top of page

 Inspiration for Beginners

 If you’re just getting started, keep things simple.
 Use scraps you already have on hand.
-Don’t be afraid to mix textures like lace, fabric, or envelopes.
+Don’t be afraid to mix textures.
+You can add fabric to your pages for extra interest.
+Or try using lace, net, tulle or ribbons in your journal.

 Examples of Layout Themes